Meet the Directors

 Encore Band Director, Takako Mato

-Takako Mato received her Bachelor of Music from the Tokyo National University of Fine Arts and Music, and her Master's in Music from Temple University, both in Clarinet Performance.
-In addition, she earned a Master's in Teaching from St. Mary's College of Maryland.
+Takako Mato received her Bachelor of Music from the Tokyo National University of Fine Arts and Music and her Master's in Music from Temple University, both in Clarinet Performance.
+She also earned a Master's in Teaching from St. Mary's College of Maryland.
 She maintains a private studio in addition to her teaching duties in Charles County Public Schools and the College of Southern Maryland.

 For more information, please contact: takakomato@gmail.com